duckduckgo/duckduckhack-docs/walkthroughs/forum-lookup.md

 Just because our Instant Answer triggered doesn't mean the API will necessarily return any results.
 Here, we check for the case of no response, error response, or empty response.

-The default code is a good start. **However, this code should be customized to fit the response of your particular API.**
+Below is the default code you will see. **However, this code should be customized to fit the response of your particular API.**

 ```javascript
 if (!api_result || api_result.error) {